 Let’s take a quick look at the legal provision:

 Article 4 of the Law No.7 of 2006, Concerning Real Property Registration in the Emirate of Dubai, permits non-UAE and non-GCC nationals as well as companies to own freehold property, the right for a long lease or a usufruct right up to 99 years in the areas of the Emirate of Dubai designated for foreign ownership under regulations delivered by the Ruler of Dubai, the so called ‘Designated Areas’.
 The ownership rights in ‘Designated Areas’ in Dubai depend on the type of the company (offshore/ onshore) and place of incorporation (Emirate).

 Buying a property in Dubai with an offshore company

-The same applies to other international jurisdictions such as British Virgin Islands, Seychelles or Hong Kong.
-They can NOT buy property in Dubai.
+Unfortunately, companies registered with international jurisdictions such as, the British Virgin Islands, Seychelles, or Hong Kong, are still not permitted to buy property in Dubai.

 Buying a property in Dubai with onshore companies

 Onshore companies incorporated in Dubai such as limited liability companies and private joint stock companies, with non-UAE or GCC shareholders can buy property in the Designated Areas in Dubai.

 Free zone companies

 All free zone companies in Dubai are permitted to own property in the so-called Designated Areas.
 The free zones in Dubai include DMCC, Dubai Internet City, Dubai HealthCare City, Dubai South and many more.